andysturrock/dasher-schema/README.md

 [![download stats](https://img.shields.io/nuget/dt/Dasher.Schema.svg)](https://www.nuget.org/packages/Dasher.Schema)
 This project provides attributes/annotations for classes that you want to send or receive using [Dasher](https://github.com/drewnoakes/dasher).
 The schema generation project below can then use those annotations to generate an explicit schema for your messages.
-It also provides a Serialiser and Deserialiser class which check on construction that their generic type arguments are annotated with `[SendMessage]` or `[ReceiveMessage]` respectively.
+It also provides Serialiser and Deserialiser classes which check (on construction) that their generic type arguments are annotated with `[SendMessage]` or `[ReceiveMessage]` respectively.

 Annotate your classes that you want to generate a schema for like this: